-Ménière’s disease is thought to be caused by an abnormality within the inner ear.
-Researchers have found a strong link between the disease and migraines that involve the inner ear.
+Ménière’s disease traditionally had been thought to be caused by an abnormality within the inner ear.
+Research by Dr. Djalilian and his team at UC Irvine has found a strong link between the disease and migraine that involve the inner ear.
 They have also found that certain risk factors can increase the chances of somebody developing Ménière’s disease.
 Such risk factors include the following:

-Some researchers believe that Ménière’s disease is caused by an abnormal amount of fluid called endolymph in the inner ear.
-While doctors have found such fluid during autopsies on people known to have had Ménière’s disease, they have not yet verified that the endolymph caused the disease.
+Some clinicians believe that Ménière’s disease is caused by an abnormal amount of fluid called endolymph in the inner ear.
+However, we have found that the fluid accumulation is more likely a result of the damage to the inner ear rather than the cause of the symptoms.

-A patient with Ménière’s disease will suffer episodic attacks that can last anywhere from a few hours to a few days.
+A patient with Ménière’s disease will suffer episodic attacks that can last anywhere from a minute to a days.
 The patient can experience anywhere from weeks to years of normalcy between each attack.
 The attacks usually occur suddenly, and they take place over a period of several years.
-Each attack gradually damages the inner ear and thus causes permanent balance problems and hearing loss.
+Each attack can gradually damage the inner ear and thus causes permanent balance problems and hearing loss.
 Symptoms of a Ménière’s attack include the following:

 The spinning sensations, more formally known as vertigo, can last anywhere from 20 minutes to 24 hours.
 They start and stop spontaneously.
 Severe vertigo can be accompanied by nausea and vomiting.